-Orlando Orthopaedic Center is following CDC guidelines in regards to the Coronavirus (COVID-19) and is taking precautions to prevent its spread.
-Our goal is to continue providing you the best possible treatment to your orthopaedic needs.
+Orlando Orthopaedic Center is following CDC guidelines and federal regulations regarding COVID-19.
+Our goal is to continue providing you the best possible treatment for your orthopaedic needs.

 As part of our response to COVID-19, we’re taking additional proactive steps to ensure the health and safety of anyone visiting our office so you can feel confident you and your loved ones are protected while at our office.

 Here are several common questions and answers addressing our increased safety measures.